nkamatam/Exams/Welcome file.md

 	* On demand:
 		* Allows you to pay a fixed  rate by the hour(or by the second) with no commitment.
 		* depends on the type of instance as well.
 Rate by the second presently only available for linux instances.
 May soon be introduced for Win as well
-	* Reserved instancess:
+	* Reserved instances:
 		* Make a resercvation with Amazon.
 Contract can be 1 or 3 years in length.
 		* May have to pay partly up front or entirely upfront.
 Price lower than hourly instances.
-		*
+	* Spot based:
+		* Enables you to bid for whatever price you want for
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzYwNDM3OTIsLTE2OTQ0NzQyNjNdfQ
-==
+eyJoaXN0b3J5IjpbLTcyODU4Mzk2NywtMTY5NDQ3NDI2M119
 -->